John Cabot University: Athletics

-JCU Athletics offers varsity sports, including basketball, volleyball, men's 5v5 and 11v11 soccer, women's 5v5 soccer, cheerleading, and tennis.
-Intramural activities are offered regularly to students, faculty, and staff, and include beach volleyball, 5v5 soccer, tennis, POP tennis, table tennis, volleyball and basketball.
+JCU Athletics offers varsity sports, including men's and women's basketball, coed volleyball, men's 11v11 soccer, women's 5v5 soccer, cheerleading, coed padel and coed tennis.
 The JCU Fitness Center, located inside the Gianicolo Residence Hall, is open for students, faculty, and staff with a full array of free weights, machines, and open workout space, along with weekly classes in abs & legs, running, yoga, and kickboxing.

 The JCU Athletic department also organizes trips and activities to locations such as Cinque Terre, Mount Circeo, or Sapri.
 JCU's athletics teams are known as the Gladiators and are represented by their mascot Maximus the Gladiator.